Assistant Professor of Criminal Justice Dr. Anna Gurinskaya receives ISS Teaching Excellence award from the College of Social Science at MSU

 Even while she was teaching in Russia, Gurinskaya, through her own personal efforts and through interaction with colleagues, was trying to create a safe and empowering environment in her classes.

 “I was trying to bridge my U.S. experiences with the educational practices in Russia,” she said.
-“We were trying to bring this focus on critical thinking and diversity and inclusion while being more open to the world with free dialogue to bring more ntellectual challenge to education.”
+“We were trying to bring this focus on critical thinking and diversity and inclusion while being more open to the world with free dialogue to bring more intellectual challenge to education.”

 Gurinskaya said that she is appreciative of all her students, past and present, and that they have helped shape the person she is today.